 Bizarrely, von Trier is the product of a Real Life example, as well.
 He was born to a pair of Communist Nudist parents — You read that right — and was raised in an environment where "Everything was permitted, except for Religion, Feelings, or Enjoyment," to use the man's words.
 The lack of rules his parents set for him caused him to go strongly in the opposite direction, sowing the seeds for the Control Freak he grew up to be.
 In addition, his Father used to routinely condemn "Golden Hearts" like Jesus Christ, eventually causing him to embrace Christianity in an act of rebellion (This also inspired the title of his second Trilogy, all of which involve self-sacrificting heroines).
 It's been said that Lars is one of the few filmmakers with a backstory as singular as his films.

 Eagleland: A pretty strident Type #2.
 Negative reactions to his depiction of America in Dancer in the Dark inspired him to do a film that was EVEN MORE critical of America, Dogville, the first part of his "USA, Land of Opportunity" Trilogy.
+However, von Trier himself has stated in interviews he did not intend Dancer in the Dark to be a criticism of America.

 And he's adamant about the fact that he'll never visit the USA, due to his fear of flying.